kunigami/kunigami.github.io/blog/_posts/2023-07-24-big-floats.md

 ### Encoding Floats To Binary

 The standard encodes a floating point number into bits with 3 parts: the **sign**, the **exponent** and the **significand**.
-For a 32-bit float point number we use 1 bit for the sign, 8 bits for the exponent and 23 bits for the offset.
+For a 32-bit float point number we use 1 bit for the sign, 8 bits for the exponent and 23 bits for the significand.

 **Sign.** The sign is the easiet part to determine.
 It corresponds to the flag mentioned in the previous section: If the float number is positive, the sign bit is 0, otherwise it's 1.